 Figure 4.
 Effect of image defocus on stereo correlation; the left camera is blurred to match with the right camera.
-3.5 Maximum disparity The correlation algorithm searches from a specified minimum to maximum disparity value.
-From (2) of Section 4, the maximum disparity d{max} determines the minimum stereo range Z{min} (more correctly, minimum stereo z-axis distance along the optical axis) by $$Z{\min} = f B / d{\max} = (f_l / q) B / d{\max},$$ (1) where B is the stereo baseline, f_i and f are the camera's focal length in mm and pixels, respectively, and q is the pixel size in mm.
+3.5 Maximum disparity The algorithm to find pixel correlation searches from a specified minimum to maximum disparity value.
+From (2) of Section 3, the maximum disparity d{max} determines the minimum stereo range Z{min} (more correctly, minimum stereo z-axis distance) by $$Z{\min} = f B / d{\max} = (f_l / q) B / d{\max}$$ , (1) where B is the stereo baseline, f_i and f are the camera's focal length in mm and pixels, respectively, and q is the pixel size in mm.
 As an example, we used a Point Grey Research Dragonfly digital camera equipped with a Sony ICX204AL 1/3-in CCD image sensor of 1024×768 pixels resolution.
-Since the image size of the 1/3-inch format CCD is approximately 4.8×3.6 mm, we can estimate the pixel size as 4.8/1024 = 4.69 μm.
-Its actual pixel size according to the manufacture's specification is 4.65×4.65 μm, or q = 0.00465 mm.
-For 16-mm lenses $(17^{\circ} \times 13^{\circ})$ field of view) and a 0.3 m stereo baseline, the minimum stereo range that can be obtained from the stereo correlation is 4 m when $d{max} = 256$ pixels, and 2 m when $d{max} = 512$ pixels.
+Since the image size of the 1/3-inch format CCD is approximately 4.8×3.6 mm, we can estimate the pixel size as 4.8/1024=4.69 μm.
+Its actual pixel size according to the manufacture's specification is 4.65×4.65 μm, or q=0.00465 mm.
+For 16-mm lenses (17°×13° field of view) and a 0.3 m stereo baseline, the minimum stereo range is 4 m when d{max} =256 pixels, and 2 m when d{max} =512 pixels.
 3.6 Stereo baseline Increasing the stereo baseline reduces the range error.
-However, it introduces two adverse effects.
-It increases the stereo minimum range as related by (1), limiting the closest object that can be found.
-Further, it reduces the stereo disparity density (percentage of valid disparity pixels) for two reasons.
+However, it increases the stereo minimum range as related by (1), limiting the closest object that can be found.
+It also reduces the percentage of valid disparity pixels for two reasons.
 First, the image overlap becomes smaller as the baseline increases.
-Second, the viewpoint difference between left and right cameras increases, causing both greater occlusion and more variation in the appearance of objects between cameras, thus making matching more difficult.
+Second, the viewpoint difference between left and right cameras increases, causing projected images to vary more in shapes and introducing more occlusions, thus making matching more difficult.
 3.7 Range ripples The "ripple effect" is shown in Figure 5.
 Range ripples form a pattern of lines perpendicular to the optical axis.
-Figure 6 is an enlarged view of part of a disparity histogram showing the number of range points detected at subpixel disparities of 0.1 pixel steps.
-The maxima occur at integer-pixel disparities while minima occur at half-pixel disparities.
+Figure 5 is an enlarged view of part of a disparity histogram showing the number of range points detected at subpixel disparities of 0.1 pixel steps.
+The maximums occur at integer-pixel disparities while minimums occur at half-pixel disparities.
 This effect is consistent over the entire range.
-There are two factors contributing to these ripples: 1) the correlator has more difficulty in finding matches at half-pixel disparities, and 2) matches at quarter-pixel disparities are biased towards the nearest integer (see Section 4.4).
-Also note that the ripples form a pattern of parallel lines rather than concentric circles.
-This can be explained by (2) of Section 4; each ripple peak occurring at an integer-pixel disparity arises from points that have the same z-coordinate.
+There are two contributing factors.
+The correlator has more difficulty in finding matches at half-pixel disparities, and matches at quarter-pixel disparities are biased towards the nearest integer (see Section 4.4).
+The relation (2) of Section 3 explains why the ripples form a pattern of parallel lines rather than concentric circles.
+The disparity d is proportional to the z-axis distance Z. Each ripple peak occurring at an integer disparity is made of points that have the same z-coordinate value.

 Figure 5.
-An elevation map constructed from stereo range data for a mostly flat terrain, showing the ripple effect
+A stereo range map viewed from overhead, showing the ripple effect